Maddie Ziegler Likes Making Mackenzie Ziegler Cry? ‘Dance Moms’ Alum Might Be Following Abby Lee Miller’s Footsteps

 The relationship of former Dance Moms stars, Maddie Ziegler and Mackenzie Ziegler, is definitely everyone’s ultimate sister goals.
-But just because they usually get along so well, doesn’t mean that they don’t face sister problems at all.
+But just because they usually get along so well, doesn’t mean that they don’t face sister problems once in a while.

 While promoting their new endorsement deal with Clean & Clear at the time, Maddie Ziegler and Mackenzie Ziegler shared their sister secrets in Teen Vogue, including their fights.
 The younger sibling revealed that the meanest thing that Maddie did to her was when the 14-year-old kicked her on the knee so hard that it made her cry.